-The problem is that the linkages between departments are often unclear and people are not always cognisant of how their actions impact the collective.
+The problem is that the linkages between departments are often unclear and people are not always cognizant of how their actions impact the collective.
 Often times decision-making rests with a few cross-functional managers that understand these interrelations.
 However, they lack the detailed knowledge that front-line workers possess, and they may not fully understand the implications of the changes they want to introduce.

 How to Get Everyone to Think About the System

-The reason we start our BPI engagements with cross-functional process maps is to increase visibility of the organization and the processes it uses.
+The reason we start our BPI engagements with cross-functional process maps is to increase the visibility of the organization and the processes it uses.

 Processes can then be shuffled and redesigned to become more desirable, enjoyable, effective and efficient.